ETS-Android1/learn-java/README.md

 - Clip sync with your computer (bluetooth or local network).
 - Notifications: get alerted when you can take a failed exam again.

+## Built in clipsync

 Clip syncing uses my small app that can be downloaded from [here](https://gtomika.github.io/learn-java-clipsync/).
 Launch it on your computer and select a syncing mode!

+## Code samples formatter

+Code samples in the application have been formatted programmtically to display the way they do in the app.
+This is done by my [formatter tool](https://github.com/Gtomika/learn-java-code-formatter).